Reward Strategy Executive Workshop

 Course Information

-From crises to coherence, copying to creating, putting pay and reward principles and policies into purposeful practice.
-Intensive and participative workshop for Reward Leaders with Dr Duncan Brown for Reward Leaders
+From crisis-driven to coherent, copying to creating, confidential to well-communicated.
+Putting your pay and reward principles and policies into purposeful practice.
+Intensive and participative workshop for Reward Leaders with Dr Duncan Brown.

 Level: Senior HR/reward professionals.